IBM-Bluemix-Docs/security-advisor/getting-started.md

-## Getting to the service dashboard
+## Step 1: Get to the service dashboard
 {: #start-dashboard}

 Ready to get started?
 You can get to the service dashboard in one of the following ways: